Poms poster

 Structural Analysis

 The Status Quo at 1 minutes (1% through the runtime) establishes Martha receives terminal cancer diagnosis in New York.
 Alone and isolated, she liquidates her life, selling belongings and preparing to die alone in a retirement community..
-Significantly, this early placement immediately immerses viewers in the story world.
+Notably, this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 12 minutes when Martha discovers her childhood dream journal containing her unfulfilled wish to be a cheerleader.
 This forgotten dream from her past disrupts her plan to simply wait to die..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 22 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This shows the protagonist's commitment to Martha actively chooses to form the cheerleading squad and lead the first practice.
+This indicates the protagonist's commitment to Martha actively chooses to form the cheerleading squad and lead the first practice.
 She commits to pursuing her dream instead of passively waiting to die, stepping into the role of leader and coach., moving from reaction to action.

 The Collapse moment at 68 minutes (75% through) represents the emotional nadir.
 Here, Martha collapses during practice, and her terminal cancer diagnosis is revealed to the squad.
-Her secret exposed, Martha faces the "death" of her relationships and dream as the women feel betrayed and the squad threatens to disband., reveals the protagonist at their lowest point.
+Her secret exposed, Martha faces the "death" of her relationships and dream as the women feel betrayed and the squad threatens to disband., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 72 minutes initiates the final act resolution at 79% of the runtime.
 The squad members return to Martha, revealing they want to compete for her—not despite her illness, but because of the joy and purpose she gave them.
 Martha realizes living fully matters more than dying alone., demonstrating the transformation achieved throughout the journey.